WalmartSolutions/Opal-1.6/README.md

 ![image](https://github.com/WS-External-Cloud/Readme-Assets/blob/main/!noverify.png?raw=true)

+# Alt Manager
+Press " [ " On Your Keyboard

 # How To Use
 1. Download the Fabric installer from [here](https://fabricmc.net/use/installer/), open it and choose Minecraft 1.20.4 & Fabric Loader 0.15.X
 2. Download OpalClient.jar from this repository along with [Fabric API](https://modrinth.com/mod/fabric-api/version/0.97.0+1.20.4) page and put it into your .minecraft/mods folder